Train ML models with Ray

 # docker start ray-worker-1

-Optional: Use Ray Tune for hyperparameter optimization
+Use Ray Tune for hyperparameter optimization

 Finally, let’s try using Ray Tune!
 Ray Tune makes it easy to run a distributed hyperparamter optimization, with intelligent scheduling e.g. aborting runs that are not looking promising.

-Switch to the tune branch to see this version of the code -
+Close train.py if it is open.
+Then, switch to the tune branch to see this version of the code -

 # run in a terminal inside jupyter container